DanBuchan/profile_drift/README.md

 ### plot_average_blast_growth.R

-Run this again to see what the memberships look like
+Run this again to see what the memberships look like. and plot the average distances per iteration

 ### count_growth_members.py